bloxstreet/support/docs/mr+-information/training-guide.md

 **Wait for them to say.** *Thank you!*

-**If an LR claims their register is not working, check to see if they are signed into another register.
-If they are, have them sign out of the register.
+**If an LR claims their computer is not working, check to see if they are signed into another one.
+If they are, have them sign out of the computer.
 If not, have them roleplay the simulation.
-Trainers may not fail their LRs if the register is not functioning properly.**
+Trainers may not fail their LRs if a computer is not functioning properly.**

 **If they pass, proceed.
 If they fail, use the line below.**